119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Your new sticker arrives by mail in 5–7 business days.
 Online renewal runs 24/7 and avoids lines.

-Mail renewal works if you received a paper form:
+Renewing by mail is possible if you received a paper renewal form:

-- You’ll get your sticker by mail in about 10 business days.
+4. You’ll receive your renewal confirmation by mail in about 10 business days.

 Renewal cost varies based on vehicle type and sticker term: